 Craving a protein boost that doesn't taste like dirt?
 Try these sweet and savoury low FODMAP cranberry white chocolate protein balls!

 - 1/2 cup dried cranberries

-- In a large bowl, cream the peanut butter and honey together with an electric mixer until smooth.
+- In a large bowl, cream the peanut butter and cane sugar syrup together with an electric mixer until smooth.